 In Canada, sales of dairy products are made through direct shipments to certain large retail, foodservice and industrial customers as well as to national and regional third party distributors.
-Saputo has also developed a nation-wide distribution network for its dairy operations, comprised of 25 distribution centres and warehouses and over 500 distribution routes located across Canada.
+Saputo has also developed a nation-wide distribution network for its dairy operations, comprised of 26 distribution centres and warehouses and over 500 distribution routes located across Canada.
 Saputo also operates one of the largest home delivery networks for milk and other food products in Canada.

-In Argentina, the Company distributes its products through third party distributors which are supplied through the Company's nine (9) distribution centres located across the country.
+In Argentina, the Company distributes its products through third party distributors which are supplied through the Company's 11 distribution centres located across the country.
 This network services large retail chains, distributors and industrial customers.
+In Germany, the Company distributes its products to its customers mainly through third party carriers.